Esperanza211/AirBnB_clone_v2/README.md

 <center> <h1>AirBNB - The Console</h1> </center>

-The initial stage of a student effort to create an exact copy of the AirBnB website is available in this repository.
+The initial stages of a student effort to create an exact copy of the AirBnB website is available in this repository.
 To manage program data, this step implements a backend interface, sometimes known as a console.
 The user can manage file storage and create, update, and destroy objects via console commands.
 Storage is durable between sessions thanks to a JSON serialization and deserialization mechanism.

 ---